shotgunsoftware/tk-core/docs/descriptor.rst

 In addition to the location above, you can specify additional folders where the descriptor API will go and look for cached items.
-This is useful if you want to pre-cache an environment for your studio or distribute a set of app and engine verisons as an installable package that require no further retrieval in order to function.
+This is useful if you want to pre-cache an environment for your studio or distribute a set of app and engine versions as an installable package that require no further retrieval in order to function.

 Descriptor types